 - > Based on traffic modelling and analysis undertaken by Cardno, the proposed CUDP yield increase results in increased peak hour traffic flows in the ultimate CUDP development scenario (2036).
-Roads impacted the most are Calderwood Road to the east of the project boundary and Escarpment Drive south of Calderwood Road. - > Based on the revised traffic modelling, the following additional road upgrades are considered necessary to mitigate the impacts of the CUDP Yield Review: - Widen Calderwood Road from two lanes to four lanes between Tripoli Way and the eastern boundary of the CUDP.
-It is recommended that the Calderwood Road upgrade is completed on the opening of the town centre (retail) and completion of the Tripoli Way bypass, which is anticipated to occur around 2026-2028. - Upgrade Illawarra Highway / Broughton Avenue from roundabout to signalised intersection. - Upgrade Calderwood Road / Tripoli Way from roundabout to signalised intersection. - Change the configuration of the Escarpment Drive / Marshall Mount Road intersection to give priority to Escarpment Drive traffic. - Further upgrades are not required above and beyond the VPA agreement with Wollongong City Council in respect of the following key roads: - Town Centre Bypass (TCB); - Marshall Mount Road; - Yallah Road; and - NR1 NR 3. - > Based on a sensitivity analysis, it was found that local employment within the CUDP has a net positive impact on vehicle kilometres travelled in the road network. - > An assessment of Sustainability Measures pertaining to transport, as identified in the TMAP, revealed that the CUDP is being delivered in accordance with the original approval.
+Roads impacted the most are Calderwood Road to the east of the project boundary and Escarpment Drive south of Calderwood Road. - > Based on the revised traffic modelling, the following additional road upgrades are considered necessary to mitigate the impacts of the CUDP Yield Review: - Upgrade Illawarra Highway / Broughton Avenue from roundabout to traffic signals. - Upgrade Calderwood Road / Tripoli Way from roundabout to traffic signals. - Change the configuration of the Escarpment Drive / Marshall Mount Road intersection to give priority to Escarpment Drive traffic. - In the previous version of this report, Calderwood Road was recommended to be upgraded to four lanes instead of two way.
+That was based on a yield of 6,500 dwellings which has now been revised to 6,000 dwellings.
+The need for this upgrade was reassessed as well as other key CUDP access roads such as Escarpment Drive and Marshall Mount Road.
+The model results indicate that Calderwood Road would operate satisfactorily under a two lane two way configuration under the ultimate development scenario (2036) and that the upgrade to four lanes is no longer required. - > Further upgrades are not required above and beyond the VPA agreement with Wollongong City Council in respect of the following key roads: - Town Centre Bypass (TCB); - Marshall Mount Road; - Yallah Road; and - NR1 NR 3 - > Based on a sensitivity analysis, it was found that local employment within the CUDP has a net positive impact on vehicle kilometres travelled in the road network. - An assessment of Sustainability Measures pertaining to transport, as identified in the TMAP, revealed that the CUDP is being delivered in accordance with the original approval.
 Where applicable, these measures have been reinforced or strengthened as part of the CUDP Yield Review, including: - Review of the pedestrian and cycling network to encourage active travel to, through and within the CUDP. - Refresh the short and longer term bus network planning for the CUDP, building on the Route 75 Shellharbour to Calderwood service which commenced in 2017.